killerducky/learn-to-play-go.github.io/content/_index.md

 Who managed the whole technical side of the project and patiently kept explaining what I need to press to make it all work.<br><br>

 {{< black "Kosh " >}}(faith manages)<br>
-Who spent his evenings crawling trough heaps of my horrible grammar.
+Who wrote a portion of the texts, spent his evenings crawling trough heaps of my horrible grammar and overall lifted the quality of the site marginally.